spawaskar-cora/cora-docs/docs/getting-started/index.md

 -->

 ### Reach out over email
-Yoy can reach out to to the author [Dr. Sachin Pawaskar - Personal Email](email:sachinpawaskar@msn.com) or [Dr. Sachin Pawaskar - University Email](email:spawaskar@unomaha.edu)
+You can reach out to to the author Dr. Sachin Pawaskar on this personal email <sachinpawaskar@msn.com> or his university <spawaskar@unomaha.edu>

 ### Fill out an issue template
 On Github